Tired and upset: a lament for Portugal's long lockdown

 “It was obvious they had to do it.
 But I’m frustrated.
 There’s just nothing to do,” he said.

-Prime Minister Antonio Costa said on Wednesday that relaxing restrictions over Christmas worsened the situation, but also pointed to the quick spread of a new and more contagious variant now estimated to be responsible for around a third of cases.
+Prime Minister Antonio Costa said on Wednesday that relaxing restrictions over Christmas had worsened the situation, but he also pointed to the rapid spread of a more contagious variant now estimated to be responsible for around a third of cases.

-Hospitals are creaking under the pressure.
-Health ministry data shows just 67 intensive care beds available nationwide.

 “They didn’t have the courage to keep people at home.
-It was a big mistake,” said Rui Pedro, 56, as he waited for his ride in the morning mist in Lisbon’s historic Campo de Ourique neighbourhood.
+It was a big mistake,” said Rui Pedro, 56, as he waited for his ride in the morning mist in Lisbon’s historic Campo de Ourique neighbourhood, where streets were largely deserted.

-Streets were largely deserted except for the occasional supermarket cashier or construction worker taking a break on the curb and a few pedestrians walking quickly by.

 “If in March things are good, that’s great, but I don’t believe it,” said Maria Rita Coutinho, 69.
 “For as long as people don’t comprehend that they’ve got to respect the situation, we’re not going anywhere.”

+At Lisbon’s largest hospital, Santa Maria, hours-long queues involving dozens of ambulances have been forming during the past few days.
+On Friday, the hospital began redirecting non-urgent patients to nearby health centres after doctors established that just 15% of people arriving in ambulances needed hospital care.

-Reporting by Victoria Waldersee, Miguel Pereira, editing by Andrei Khalip and Giles Elgood
+Reporting by Victoria Waldersee, Miguel Pereira, additional reporting by Patricia Rua, editing by Andrei Khalip, Giles Elgood and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.